Eco-Friendly Pet Toys: Safe, Sustainable Play

 End-of-life

-• Choose recyclable/compostable options
+• Choose recyclable or compostable options

 • Repair or repurpose where possible